MarkB19988/Glossary-of-Programming-Terms/README.md

 ##### 1. Algorithm

-  An algorithm is a set of (mathematiacal) instructions that are used to complete a task or to solve a problem
+  An algorithm is a set of instructions that are used to complete a task or to solve a problem.

 ##### 2. Programming Paradigms